Xilinx/Vitis_Accel_Examples/host/debug_profile/details.rst

 the kernel is stalling at any point in the simulation and user can optimize the design to improve the utility of hardware based on these stall signals.

+If the user wants to record profiling information for arbitrary sections of his code, the following 2 features can be used -

+1. user_range - Profiles and captures the data in the specified range

+2. user_event - Marks the event in the timeliene trace